 From the perspective of emerging market participants, the Working Group's recommendation would, if adopted, displace the bright-line clarity of Weltover, and introduce its own, far more damaging, "confusion and disarray" into the enforcement of financial contracts denominated in United States dollars and payable in the United States which did not contain express submissions to jurisdiction and waivers of immunity.
-In addition, it goes virtually without saying that introducing the word "substantial" into the jurisdictional test would make it significantly more difficult for United States over a defaulting sovereign counterparty.
+In addition, it goes virtually without saying that introducing the word "substantial" into the jurisdictional test would make it significantly more difficult for United States contracting parties in a broad range of non-financial contracts to obtain jurisdiction in the United States over a defaulting sovereign counterparty.
 While the Working Group nowhere illuminates the extent to which the proposed amendment would constrict the subject matter jurisdiction of the U.S. courts, it is clear that, under the Working Group's proposal, subject matter jurisdiction would no longer extend to the full reach allowed by due process under International Shoe v.
-Washington, 326 U.S. 310 (1945), as intended by the Congress
+Washington, 326 U.S. 310 (1945), as intended by the Congress in enacting the FSIA in the first place...
+The "minimum contacts" test articulated in International Shoe can in no way be squared with the "direct and substantial effects" the Working Group would require.
+86